willebra/x-road-catalog/xroad-catalog-persistence/README.md

 See also the [Installation Guide](../doc/xroad_catalog_installation_guide.md) and [User Guide](../doc/xroad_catalog_user_guide.md).

-## Profiles

-There are four Spring Boot profiles:

-* `default` - a profile used for default operation of X-Road Catalog, without any country-specific features.
-* `FI` - an extra profile used in addition to the default profile, which has country-specific (Finland) features, e.g., fetching additional data from a national business registry.
-Other country-specific profiles can be added if needed.
-* `production` - a profile used in the production deployment.
-* `sshtest` - a profile used to test SSH tunneling with X-Road Catalog.

 ## Create database

 The database required for X-Road Catalog can be created with the following: